-Victor Orban’s Fidesz leading Hungary election, early results suggest
+Victor Orban declares victory as early results suggest Fidesz on course to win

-Hungary election: Victor Orban’s Fidesz leading opposition by wide margin, early results suggest
+Hungary election: Victor Orban declares victory as early results suggest Fidesz on course to win

+Comfortable victory could embolden leader in his ambition to construct an ‘illiberal’ state which critics say amounts to subversion of democratic norms

-Hungarian prime minister Viktor Orban’s ruling Fidesz party is comfortably ahead of its opposition rivals, early results suggest.
+Hungarian prime minister Viktor Orban has claimed victory for a fourth term in office as early results suggest the ruling party is on course to win.

-Preliminary results with 23 per cent of national party list votes counted showed Fidesz carrying 60 per cent of votes compared to 29 per cent for a six-party opposition party alliance.
+With 36.3 per cent of votes counted, Fidesz leads with 58 per cent of national party list votes compared to 30.4 per cent for the six-party opposition alliance.

-Fidesz was also ahead in most single-member constituencies based on early results.
+Fidesz is also leading in 88 constituencies versus 18 for the opposition with 50.5 per cent of constituency votes counted.

+In a 10-minute speech to Fidesz party officials and supporters at party election night event in Budapest, Orban addressed a crowd cheering “Viktor!” and declared it was a “huge victory” for his party.
+“We won a victory so big that you can see it from the moon, and you can certainly see it from Brussels,” Orban said.

 Register for free to continue reading